massgov/mayflower-patternlab/styleguide/source/_patterns/03-organisms/by-author/rich-text.md

   * Figure
 * Any pattern can be rendered in this pattern by setting the `path` variable to the location of the pattern and setting the `data` variable to container of the data object of that pattern.
   * {% include item.path with item.data %}
+* RTE Elements Block
+    * allows implementers to iterate through their own loop to render molecule content.

 ### JavaScript Used
 * This pattern uses JavaScript to wrap tables in a div with scrollbars (js/modules/richText.js)